Imamachi-n/aws-laerning/VPC.md

 ENI gives the ability to create one or more network interfaces and attach them to your instance.

 The network traffic is redirected to the new instance when you move a network interface from one instance to another.

+## Elastic IP Address

+Elastic IP address is a static IP address.
+EIP can be easily tranferred from one instance to another.
+EIP can be dissociated from a resource and then re-associated with a different resource.